Mamas & Papas Airo Review (2026): Travel Stroller, Fold and Cabin Size

-The Mamas and Papas Airo has established itself as one of the more popular compact strollers from a well-known British brand — but at around £379, it sits at the pricier end of the market.
-This review cuts through the marketing to tell you exactly what it's like to use day-to-day, how it holds up on holiday, and whether there are better options at a lower price point.
+The Mamas and Papas Airo has established itself as one of the more popular compact strollers from a well-known British brand.
+This Mamas and Papas Airo review covers its 7.6kg weight, one-hand fold, newborn use, cabin suitability and day-to-day comfort.
+Its usual price is around £299, although Mamas & Papas regularly runs offers that can make it considerably cheaper.
+It also explains how the Airo holds up on holiday and whether there are better options at a lower price point.

 Mamas and Papas Airo — Quick Verdict